 What Is The Thin Skin Rule For Pre-Existing Condition Claims?

-When it comes to compensation for a pre-existing condition, the “thin skin” or “eggshell skull” legal doctrine typically applies to negligence cases, such as clinical or medical negligence.
+When it comes to compensation for a pre-existing condition, the “thin skin” or “eggshell skull” rule or legal doctrine typically applies to negligence cases, such as clinical or medical negligence by a medical professional.
 The concept of this doctrine is that the fact that a person has some form of existing frailty is no excuse for causing them to come to harm through negligence.

 This concept is perhaps better understood with an example.
 Let’s say that hypothetically, a person with a heart condition needs to have a serious operation.
 During that operation, there was an error made by the anaesthetist that caused them to go into coronary arrest due to their heart condition.
 Under the thin skin doctrine, the fact the patient was predisposed to coronary arrest due to their weakened heart is no defence.
 Doctors are expected to take any existing medical conditions into account before administering any treatment which might cause and

-If you have been injured and you believe the thin skin rule might apply in your case, then Accident Claims UK can assist you with this very complex type of compensation claim.
+If you have been injured and you believe the thin skin rule might apply in your case, and you’re looking for a law firm then Accident Claims UK can assist you with this very complex type of compensation claim.
 Call us on the number below to find out how.

 What Is The Role Of Liability In Claims Involving A Pre-Existing Injury Condition